 Lauren: Norma, I think I read on your website that you are very influenced by the forties?

-From the seventies to now, vintage has gone through this kind of a movement.
+From the seventies to now, vintage has gone through this kind of movement.
 So anybody who has an interest in vintage spiritually still has that expressive soul of someone from the seventies.
 And I say God bless you because we really, really need more expressive individuals who look amazing.
-However we live in a time where everybody is looking forward or looking down into their devices.
-Looking backwards at history takes an awful lot of interest and it may not be a characteristic of a millennial to want to do that.
+However, we live in a time when everyone is looking forward or down at their devices.
+Looking backwards at history takes an awful lot of interest, and it may not be a characteristic of a millennial to want to do that.
 So again, how strong your soul is for vintage really is the dominant force in whether or not you wear all vintage, a little bit of vintage, your grandma’s ring, whatever it is.
-For vintage to have a life today I think we need to say will it be okay for people to not dress like every other person on Instagram?
+For vintage to have a life today, I think we need to ask: Will it be okay for people not to dress like everyone else on Instagram?
 Where are all the expressive, gorgeous individualists with style on Instagram wearing vintage?
 Where are you?
 There aren’t enough of you.
-There’s lot of pretty girls in pretty dresses that all look the same but I’m putting a call out.
+There are a lot of pretty girls in pretty dresses that all look the same, but I’m putting a call out.
 Where are all of you on Instagram who have style and who know how to take vintage and make it look fabulous?
 So do it.
-So that looking forward using Instagram, take vintage mix it together and become modern and today.
-It’s critical that this expression exists.
+So, I’m looking forward to using Instagram, taking vintage, mixing it, and becoming modern today.
+This expression must exist.

 Find yourself.
 There needs to be a counter balance to what social media